-Hyde Bark was planning to open a new store in an existing commercial building in Chicago, Illinois.
-The previous occupancy of the place was an office with an existing MEP system which was now getting converted to a pet store.
+Hyde Bark was opening a new store within an existing commercial building located in Chicago, Illinois.
+The space previously served as an office, equipped with an MEP system that needed to be repurposed for the pet store.

-Since the store was opening in an existing commercial building, there were existing common electrical, water, gas, and sewer services provided by the base building.
-The owner of the Hyde Bark was planning to reuse existing services and MEP systems as much as possible to cut down the cost.
+As the store was situated within an existing commercial building, there were already common electrical, water, gas, and sewer services provided by the base building.
+The owner of Hyde Bark aimed to capitalize on the existing services and MEP systems to minimize costs.

-- Reduce the cost of design and construction by utilizing the existing services provided by the base building.
+- Reducing the design and construction costs by leveraging the existing services provided by the base building.

-- Running the services from the existing service location to the new space by keeping the other existing commercial stores operational.
+- Establishing a plan to route the necessary services from the existing service location to the new space while ensuring the continued operation of other existing commercial stores.